scottshambaugh/monaco/docs/source/processing_methods.md

 Using cloud compute with Dask can be accomplished by overwriting a sim's `client` and `cluster` attributes.
 The below setup builds on [the Coiled example from the dask documentation](https://docs.dask.org/en/latest/deploying.html), and will require you to first set up an account with Coiled, connected to AWS or some other cloud compute provider.

 Note that network bandwidth might be the bottleneck for computations that don't live on your local machine.
-Setting the `keepsiminput=False` and `keepsimrawoutput=False` flags for your sim can drastically reduce the data volume depending on your situation.
+Ensure that the `keepsiminput=False` and `keepsimrawoutput=False` flags are set to reduce the data volume.

 ```python
 import coiled